 Social wasps begin a nest with one queen laying all the eggs for the colony.
 When the queen dies, a worker can take over egg-laying function until the colony produces a new queen.

-If you suspect you have wasps in your home and are looking for species identification and removal call Modern Pest today.
+If you suspect you have wasps invading your home or yard and are looking for species identification and removal, call or contact Modern Pest today!